Rescuers racing in Haiti as storm threatens to follow quake

 The earthquake also struck just over a month after President Jovenel Moïse was shot to death in his home, sending the country into political chaos.
 His widow, Martine Moïse, who was seriously wounded in the attack, posted a message on Twitter calling for unity among Haitians: “Let’s put our shoulders together to bring solidarity.”

-As he boarded a plane bound for Les Cayes, Henry said he wanted “structured solidarity” to ensure the response was coordinated to avoid the confusion that followed the devastating 2010 earthquake, when aid was slow to reach residents after as many as 300,000 Haitians were killed.
+As he boarded a plane bound for Les Cayes, Henry said he wanted “structured solidarity” to ensure the response was coordinated to avoid the confusion that followed the devastating 2010 earthquake, when aid was slow to reach residents after.

-U.S. President Joe Biden authorized an immediate response, calling the United State a “close and enduring friend to the people of Haiti.”
-He named USAID Administrator Samantha Power to oversee the U.S effort to help Haiti.
+U.S. President Joe Biden authorized an immediate response and named USAID Administrator Samantha Power to oversee the U.S effort to help Haiti.

 The North Carolina-based aid group Samaritan’s Purse announced Sunday it would airlift 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
 Those include shelter materials and water filtration units.